ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Ordinal-Reliability Setting: MIS-Based Algorithm

 The assumption that NLI is able to find contradictions over LLM's isolated answers is justified by the targeted attack we consider in our threat model, where an adversary aims to manipulate the model’s output to induce a specific outcome, such as inclusion of their own product in Google AI Overview.
-Thus, for the attack to be meaningful in this setting, the malicious document should diverge from the information in benign documents, promoting an alternative product that would not otherwise appear in the output\footnote{We acknowledge the possibility that this assumption may not hold in reality, and that a sophisticated adversary may design adaptive attacks based off from this.
-We discuss this possibility in more detail in Appendix~\ref{app:limitations}.}.
+Thus, for the attack to be meaningful in this setting, the malicious document should diverge from the information in benign documents, promoting an alternative product that would not otherwise appear in the output. \ak{What about prompt injection ones: can have the prompt injection followed by benign content.} \basi{We are considering prompt injections that are also ``targeted'' towards a specific alternative outcome?
+I propose adding the following new sentence to clarify the scope -- 2025-09-15} Therefore, even in the case of prompt injection, the injected content is crafted to induce such a targeted outcome, which ensures that the resulting answers will diverge from benign ones and can be detected as contradictions by NLI.
 The assumption of bounded corruption stems from the practical difficulty of manipulating many top-ranked documents in RAG-based search systems that rely on the strength of modern information retrieval systems against SEO~\cite{joachims2005accurately, ankalkoti2017survey, shahzad2020trend}.